RazorFlow/framework/docs/src/content/php/tutorial_php.md

    * `value` - the number that will be displayed for the KPI
    * `numberPrefix` - Since the sales are currency we can pass the `numberPrefix` configuration parameter and the number will be prefixed with a "$" sign.
    * `numberHumanize` - This is a configuration parameter available in many other places.
 What this does is make the number more "human".
 Instead of `1321421`, it will display it as `1.32M`, which makes it vastly more readable and takes up less space.

+This is the dashboard so far:

+<%- embedExample ('php', 'tutorial1') %>

 # Table Components